Skip to main content

 • Vaginal pain: Radiation can make the vulva and vagina more sensitive and sore, and sometimes causes a discharge.

-• Low blood counts: Anemia (low levels of red blood cells) can make you feel tired.
+• Low blood cell counts: Anemia (low levels of red blood cells) can make you feel tired.
 Neutropenia (low levels of white blood cells) increases the risks of serious infection.
-Thrombocytopenia (low levels of platelet counts) increases the risk of bleeding.
+Thrombocytopenia (low levels of platelets) increases the risk of bleeding.

 Other, long-term side effects are also possible with EBRT.
 These are described below.